Skip to main content

 Example: rug pull

 You bought 50,000 RUGGED tokens in January 2023 for £3,000.
-The project collapsed in June 2023 — the token has zero liquidity and no value.
-You claim negligible value for 2022/23 (or 2023/24, depending on which year benefits you more).
+The project collapsed in June 2023 and the token has zero liquidity and no value.
+Because the token only became worthless in June 2023 (the 2023/24 tax year), the earliest year you can claim negligible value for is 2023/24, not 2022/23, when the token still had value throughout the year.
 Your capital loss is £3,000.

 The Bed & Breakfast trap: selling and rebuying within 30 days

 This is where people accidentally destroy their losses.
 The 30-day Bed & Breakfast rule states: if you dispose of a token at a loss and reacquire the same token within 30 days, the loss is not crystallised against your Section 104 pool.
 Instead, the disposal is matched against the reacquisition.
+For how this feeds through to your live return, see the 2025/26 Self Assessment filing guide.

 B&B trap example

 You sell 2 ETH on 1 December 2024 at £1,500 each (£3,000 total).
 Your S104 cost basis is £2,000 per ETH.
-That's a £1,000 loss — or so you think.
+That's a £1,000 loss, or so you think.

 On 15 December 2024, you buy 2 ETH back at £1,600 each (£3,200).
-Because the rebuy is within 30 days, HMRC matches the 1 December disposal against the 15 December acquisition —not the S104 pool.
+Because the rebuy is within 30 days, HMRC matches the 1 December disposal against the 15 December acquisition,not the S104 pool.

 Proceeds: £3,000